 04 Aug Andrew Bell’s Continued Journey Towards his Goal

 Andrew Bell returns to Bangkok for the third time to undergo another period of extensive rehabilitation following his initial treatment which he received back in 2015.
-He has seen continuous improvements since his Epidural Stimulation procedure, which was combined with Stem Cell Treatment and other therapies.
+He has seen continuous improvements since his Epidural Stimulation procedure, which was combined with Regenerative Treatment and other therapies.

 In 2015, Andrew Bell was involved in a devastating road accident in the UK, which left him with a T5 Spinal Cord Injury (SCI) and bound him to a wheelchair.
 Despite his doctor’s prognosis of permanent paralysis, Andrew was determined to change his fate, a decision that led him to Unique Access Medical in Thailand.